 Leadership is also about showing people how they can achieve their own objectives by aligning themselves to the project’s objectives.
 If a senior engineer on the team has a career goal to be an architect showing him that getting involved in the design phase, putting in the additional effort to acquire the required knowledge, and contributing can help him grow into that role.

 “None of us is as smart as all of us.” – Ken Blanchard

-A project involves different people such as customer, sponsor, vendor, consultant, PMO, quality assurance team, and management.
+A project involves different people such as customers, sponsors, vendors, consultants, PMOs, quality assurance teams, and management.
 The core team that does project work interacts with most of these people, and more importantly with each other on the team day after day.
-It is important that team members feel safe, collaborate well and trust each other.
-The goal of team building exercises is to develop a project environment that helps people bond with each other.
+It is important that team members feel safe, collaborate well, and trust each other.
+The goal of team-building exercises is to develop a project environment that helps people bond with each other.

-Project manager can also showcase team’s good work on public platforms such as all-hands meeting in the organization to make team feel proud of the work they are doing as a unit.
-Highlighting customer appreciation team has got, and specific recognition or rewards received are also good ways to make the team feel important.
+The project manager can also showcase the team’s good work on public platforms such as all-hands meetings in the organization to make team feel proud of the work they are doing as a unit.
+Highlighting customer appreciation the team has got, and specific recognition or rewards received are also good ways to make the team feel important.

 A team that gels well will have its members helping each other during tough times and sail ahead.